Let’s be honest. The holidays are a time to spend.

 Planning for as many expenses as you can help you feel like you have control over your finances and you’ll be less likely to give in to the consumerism that’s swirling through the holidays like an all-consuming winter storm.

-Christmas Money Tip #4: Don’t Buy From a Shady Site Just Because It Seems Like a Good Deal
+4. Don’t Buy from a Shady Site Just Because It Seems Like a Good Deal

 There’s an old story from antiquity where a guy is out hunting and he gets really hungry and decides to go home.
 When he arrives home, his younger brother is cooking up an amazing stew.